-Invasive cancer is a term that describes cancer that has grown past the original tissue or cells where it developed, and spread to otherwise healthy surrounding tissue.
+Invasive cancer is a term doctors use to describe cancer that has grown past the original tissue or cells where it developed, and spread to otherwise healthy surrounding tissue

 According to the

 If cancer metastasizes, the mortality rate from the cancer generally increases.

 Keep reading to learn more about invasive cancer, the general outlook, and insight into some of the various forms of invasive cancer.

 Once the cancer has started to invade surrounding tissues, its ability to pass through membranes allows the cancer cells to spread via the lymphatic circulatory system.
 The lymphatic circulatory system is part of the circulatory system.
 It maintains healthy fluid levels throughout the body by collecting excess fluids and filters the blood through lymph nodes.